-Section 2.3 of Valuation of development property, RICS guidance note, in particular paragraphs 2.3.2 to 2.3.6, gives additional advice on weighting evidence and sense-checking the results.
+Section 2.3 of the current edition of RICS' Valuation of development property, in particular paragraphs 2.3.2 to 2.3.6, gives additional advice on weighting evidence and sense-checking the results.
 It should be recognised that such an exercise in this context is being conducted for planning purposes.